 The main purpose of Design is to create a specification for the selected solution.
-It should be stressed that, the specification will be used in building the solution, thus a good specification will create a good software and a bad specification will create a bad software.
+It should be stressed that, the specification will be use to built the solution, thus a good specification will create a good software and a bad specification will create a bad software.

-During this stage the System Designer (SD) uses the analysed report to create the specification.
+During this stage the System Designer (SD) uses the analyze report to create the specification.
 The SD also expresses their specification into some form of diagrams sometimes similar to those used by the SA.

-Before creating the specification, the SD could translate all the natural language found in the analysis report into mathematical equivalent (proposition and predicates) that will remove all ambiguity and uncertainty.
-Proofs can be used here to ensure that every statement given is logically correct.
-Set theories and series are used to categorise and view data from different perspectives and to create relevant reports.
+Before creating the specification, the SD could translate all the natural language found in the analyze report into mathematical equivalent (proposition and predicates) that will remove all ambiguity and uncertainty.
+Proof can be use here to ensure that every statement given is logically correct.
+Set theories and series are use to categories and view data from different perspective and to create relevant reports.

-Then studying the mathematical form, the SD will be able to create the new system environment and also the solution that can cater for all possible scenarios and state for each data and processes.
+Then studying the mathematical form, the SD will be able to create the new system environment and also the solution that can cater for all possible scenario and state for each data and processes.